 - Water: There are ample water sources throughout the Huayhuash area.
 I didn’t carry more than a litre at any one time.
 Be sure to bring means of purification, as livestock can be found in all of the valleys.

 - Fees: During the course of the circuit you will need to pay a series of fees to local communities.
-I forked out a total of around 190 soles (US$66) over six payments.
-It’s a pretty inefficient “system.”
-However, as of 2014 there doesn’t appear to be much in the way of fiscal trust between the neighbouring peoples.
-For the time being, this seems to preclude a more convenient “one time regional fee” type deal.
+In 2014, I forked out a total of around 190 Peruvian Soles (US$66) over six payments.
+It all seemed a bit haphazard, but as of 2014 there didn’t appear to be much in the way of fiscal trust between the neighbouring peoples.
+For the time being, this seemed to preclude a more convenient “one time regional fee.”
 Be sure to ask for a receipt after each and every payment.
 (Note: In 2015, the combined fees had gone up to 205 Soles.
 If there are any readers that have hiked the circuit in the last year that have an update in regards to the payment situation, please drop me a line in the comments section).

 - Do I need a guide?: No. If you have the above mentioned topographic map along with decent navigational skills, a guide is not necessary.